operantnetworks/ndn-ind/android-native/INSTALL-android.md

 (These instructions are taken from https://wiki.openssl.org/index.php/Android .)
 Make sure the environment variables ANDROID_SDK_ROOT and ANDROID_NDK_ROOT are set (see above).
-To run the OpenSSL setup script, in the following change <NDN-CPP-root> to the root of the NDN-CPP distribution.
+To run the OpenSSL setup script, in the following change <NDN-IND-root> to the root of the NDN-IND distribution.
 In a terminal, enter:

-    . <NDN-CPP-root>/android-native/setenv-android.sh
+    . <NDN-IND-root>/android-native/setenv-android.sh

 If it says "Error: FIPS_SIG does not specify incore module", you can ignore it.